Skilled Nominated visa (subclass 190)

 About the NSW nomination program

-NSW participates in the Skilled Nominated Visa (190) program in order to attract highly skilled people in a range of occupations to contribute to NSW skills needs.
+NSW participates in the Skilled Nominated visa (subclass 190) program in order to attract highly skilled people in a range of occupations to contribute to NSW skills needs.
 NSW position as an appealing destination for skilled migrants is confirmed beyond doubt by the significant demand shown for NSW nomination for the

 In recognition of ongoing high demand and to ensure that places allocated under the program are aligned to the skills needs of the state's economy, NSW has a selection-based invitation process for the 190 program.
 Under this process, NSW selects and invites the most suitable candidates from SkillSelect to apply for NSW nomination.